emmy-kech/bc-16-tweets/README.md

 Twitter Sentiment analysis.

-This application is suppose to fetch tweets of a particular user with a public access.

 How my function works:

 Use the Twitter API to fetch tweets for a particular user and save them in JSON file (for a given period e.g. 1 week or 1 month depending on the volume).